50431040/university_application_tracking_system/docs/database-schema.md

 CREATE INDEX idx_application_requirements_deadline ON application_requirements(deadline);
 CREATE INDEX idx_users_created_at ON users(created_at);
 CREATE INDEX idx_users_updated_at ON users(updated_at);
+CREATE INDEX idx_users_role ON users(role);
 CREATE INDEX idx_parent_notes_created_at ON parent_notes(created_at);
 CREATE INDEX idx_parent_notes_updated_at ON parent_notes(updated_at);
 ```

 ## Business Rules

+### User-Role Relationships
+- **One user account per person**: Each individual has exactly one login account
+- **Role-based data access**: User role determines which tables they can access
+- **Student-User linking**: Each student profile links to exactly one user account
+- **Parent-Student linking**: Parents can be linked to multiple students, students can have multiple parent links
+- **Unique constraints**: One application per (student, university, application_type) combination

 ### Application Status Workflow
 - `not_started` → `in_progress` → `submitted` → `under_review` → `decided`